15 Effective Tips for Repairing Emotional Intimacy

 Couples experiencing a lack of closeness do need to spend a lot of time together to re-establish that emotional connection.

-You can just be together; there is no need to talk or be engaged in an interesting activity constantly.
+You can be together; there is no need to constantly talk or be engaged in an exciting activity.
 Simple spending time with each other can also bring about a sense of closeness.